Calibrated inference: statistical inference that accounts for both sampling uncertainty and distributional uncertainty: Introduction

+Motivated by an empirical phenomenon observed in several real-world data sets, we define a family of random symmetric perturbations.
+While the symmetry assumption is strong, it is strictly weaker than assuming the data is i.i.d.\ from the target distribution.
+Distribution shift observed in the real world may involve a combination of sparse and dense shifts and we may need a hybrid approach in the future.
+As a first stepping stone, we aim to establish theoretical foundations addressing dense, symmetric distribution shifts.

-The distributional perturbations we want to model are due to small errors in the data collection process that potentially induce selection bias, confounding, batch effects, or measurement errors.
-We do not believe that these issues are adversarial in nature.
-Thus, instead of considering worst-case distributional perturbations, we define a family of random symmetric perturbations.
-We show that modelling distributional perturbations as random and symmetric has an intriguing consequence: using a stability analysis, it is possible to estimate the strength of the distributional perturbation.
+Finally, we show that modeling distributional perturbations as random and symmetric has an intriguing consequence: using a stability analysis, it is possible to estimate the strength of the distributional perturbation.
 Based on an estimate of the distributional perturbation strength, we propose confidence intervals that capture both sampling uncertainty and distributional uncertainty.

-\subsection{Related work}
+\subsection{Related Work}